thepian/perception_models/apps/pe/README.md

 Example coming soon.
 Note that the lang and spatial checkpoints additionally have layerscale.

+---

+## Acknowledgement 🙏
+We are thankful to [Open_CLIP](https://github.com/mlfoundations/open_clip) for open-source contributions in CLIP training, and [CLIP_benchmark](https://github.com/LAION-AI/CLIP_benchmark) for CLIP model inference and evaluation.
+The PE code structure and implementation follow Open_CLIP, and this evaluation is based on CLIP_benchmark.

 ## License
 All checkpoints released on this page, unless otherwise specified, are released with the [Apache 2.0 license](https://opensource.org/license/apache-2-0).
 The code itself is licensed under the parent license of this repository.